NCWorks is Here for You

 Don’t have internet access?

-- If you need to access WiFi, here are some locations that you can try to use across NWDB’s 10 counties.
+- The NCWorks Career Centers throughout the region have computers available to access WiFi.
+If you are in an area where a NCWorks Career Center is not readily accessible, and you need to access WiFi, here are some locations that you can try to use across NWDB’s 10 counties.

 Some helpful information related to unemployment claims: